Research

 Research Overview

-I am working toward a future where people can live better with digital technology—that is, where we can be more aware, present and wise in the digital age.
+In my research, I am working toward a future where people can live better with digital technology—that is, where we can be more aware, present and wise in the digital age.
 A big part of this is understanding what it means to live a good life in a fast-changing world.
 To me, this is a matter of ethics and design: Today we are all like sailors steering our ship while it’s still being built.

 Coming from the information field, my research is rooted in understanding people's experiences with information and technology, and exploring what this means for the ethical development of future sociotechnical systems.
 In this sense, I consider my work to be UX research at the fuzzy front-end of the design process, where the goal is deep exploration of human contexts.
 I am inspired by the vision of humanity-centered design.